tezos/tezos-mirror/docs/whitedoc/michelson.rst

 Michelson: the language of Smart Contracts in Tezos
 ===================================================

+This specification gives a detailed formal semantics of the Michelson language, and a short explanation of how smart contracts are executed and interact in the blockchain.

 The language is stack-based, with high level data types and primitives and strict static type checking.
 Its design cherry picks traits from several language families.
 Vigilant readers will notice direct